HanOostdijk/HOQCenc/README.md

-The `s` (shuffle) operation shuffles the characters in such a way that `0123456789abcdef` is translated to `0f2d4b6987a5c3e1` and the `f` operations (flip) flips the characters in such a way that `0123456789abcdef` is translated to `fedcba9876543210`.
+The `s` (shuffle) operation shuffles the characters in such a way that `0123456789abcdef` is translated to `0f2d4b6987a5c3e1` and the `f` (flip) operation flips the characters in such a way that `0123456789abcdef` is translated to `fedcba9876543210`.

 ``` r